 - Maybe a picky eater is actually only picky about the method by which the food is prepared

 - Inspiration porn example: ‘He asked her to the prom even though she has Down’s syndrome.’
-Not cool if you say ‘He asked her to the prom even though she is Asian.’
+But should be just like it’s not cool if you say ‘He asked her to the prom even though she is Asian.’